Nagaswara

 PT Naga Swarasakti, commonly known as Nagaswara (stylized as NAGASWARA), is an Indonesian music company and headquartered in Jakarta, Indonesia.
 It was founded in 1999 by Rahayu Kertawiguna and released dance house music in Indonesia from 2000 - 2003.
 It later combined dangdut with dance music known as dancedhut.

-Notable artists include Kerispatih, Wali, The Dance Company, Delon Thamrin, Saint Loco, Siti Badriah, The Virgin, and others.
+Notable artists include Kerispatih, Wali, The Dance Company, Delon Thamrin, Saint Loco, Siti Badriah, and The Virgin.

 History

 Early years

 Nagaswara was established in 1999 under the legal name PT Naga Swarasakti by Kertawiguna.
-When it was first established, Nagaswara only produced karaoke and the dance-house music materials.
+When it was first established, Nagaswara only produced karaoke and dance/house music.
 The label released dance music from 2000 through 2003.
 In 2003, Nagaswara partnered with multinational labels from Europe and holds the main license of their artists to release in the Indonesian market.

 In September 2004, Nagaswara produced and released the compilation album titled Gulalikustik, in collaboration with radio station Mustang 88.0 FM.
 It introduced the artists Kerispatih, Plus Minus, After, and Gemala.
 The following year, Nagaswara offered a recording deal to Kerispatih and the band released their debut album Kejujuran Hati.

 Subsequent years

 Nagaswara signed Wali, Delon Thamrin, T2, The Dance Company, Hello, Merpati and Zivilia.

-Nagaswara focuses in releasing dancedhut materials for artists such as Siti Badriah, Denias Ismail and Fitri Carlina.
+Nagaswara focuses on releasing dancedhut music for artists such as Siti Badriah, Denias Ismail and Fitri Carlina.

 On January 31, 2018, Kertawiguna's birthday, Nagaswara partnered with Warner Chappell Music as their sub-publisher—Nagaswara handles the publishing of WCM music in Indonesia.